-The approval process to have a condo or complex be FHA-approved and able to accept FHA loans requires the completion of the HUD Review and Approval Process (HRAP) or a Direct Endorsement Lender Review and Approval Process (DELRAP).
+The first step in the approval process for getting a condo or complex FHA-approved and able to accept FHA mortgages requires the completion of the HUD Review and Approval Process (HRAP) or a Direct Endorsement Lender Review and Approval Process (DELRAP).

-Even after the paperwork, a condo must still go through an FHA appraisal to confirm it’s up to FHA standards and meets all requirements.
+After the paperwork, a condo must then go through an FHA appraisal to confirm it’s up to FHA standards and meets all requirements.

 To get approval, a condo development must meet the following FHA requirements:

 Even if your condo complex doesn’t have approval, you may still be able to get your individual condo approved.

 Under new HUD rules, an individual condo unit can be FHA-approved even if the rest of the development isn’t.
 This Single-Unit Approval is sometimes referred to as a “spot approval.”
 The allowance originally ended in 2010, but the FHA brought the process back in 2019.

 These “spot approvals” are decided on a case-by-case basis and still require an FHA appraisal.
 You must work with an FHA-approved lender, and this lender must work with the complex’s management in filing the proper paperwork to gain approval.

 Keep in mind that while the complex doesn’t need to have FHA approval, the complex still needs to meet FHA standards for your individual unit to get Single-Unit Approval.

 The requirements for spot approval include: